Mase3206/django-multihost/instructions.md

 ```

-- Set your databases to *exactly* this
+- Replace your existing database configs with this (unless you have a third one used for a specific test case, then just leave that)
 ```python
 DATABASES = {
 	# PostgreSQL database used in production